qdrant/landing_page/qdrant-landing/content/documentation/integrations/autogen.md

 )
 ```

-It first looks for environment variable "OAI_CONFIG_LIST" which needs to be a valid JSON string.
+It first looks for the environment variable "OAI_CONFIG_LIST" which needs to be a valid JSON string.
 If that variable is not found, it then looks for a JSON file named "OAI_CONFIG_LIST".
 The file structure sample can be found [here](https://github.com/microsoft/autogen/blob/main/OAI_CONFIG_LIST_sample).

 #### Construct agents for RetrieveChat